 JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

 Umbilical cord blood.
-Technician taking a bag containing blood harvested from a baby's umbilical cord out of storage in liquid nitrogen.
-This donated blood is a source of blood stem cells.
-These can be used to treat diseases such as leukaemia, a cancer that causes the overproduction of abnormal white blood cells.
+Gloved hands holding a bag containing blood harvested from a baby's umbilical cord for the blood stem cells it contains.
+These cells can be used to treat diseases like leukaemia, a cancer that causes the overproduction of abnormal white blood cells.
 Blood stem cells can specialize into red blood cells, white blood cells and platelets.
 The umbilical cord connects the foetus to the placenta.
+The donated blood is stored in liquid nitrogen.
 Photographed at the London Cord Blood Bank, part of the National Blood Service, England.